 When it comes to everyday life, especially everyday family life, hygiene is vital.
 Cleanliness is next to godliness after all!

 You can purchase the most all-singing, all-dancing washing machine in the world, but if you don’t choose the right washing powder to go in it, you’re wasting your cash.
-For that reason, you need to know which the best washing powders on the market are, and which suit your budget.
+For that reason, you need to know which the best washing powders on the market are, and which suit your budget the most.

-Luckily for you, we are going to review a few of the best and most popular washing powders on the market in the UK today.
+Luckily for you, we are going to review a few of the best and most popular washing powders on the market in the UK.
 Read on to find out which one is best for you and your needs.

 1. Daz P&G Professional Washing Powder